The eCommerce industry has grown exponentially in recent years with the increasing number and sales of the online multi-vendor marketplaces.

 While it’s easy to sense and shut the last two types of individuals at an offline store, online however you lose that intuition.
 For an eCommerce store, security becomes a primary concern.
 There are stringent government and company policies that the business must comply with to prevent any security threats.

-Security for Saas vs license-based platforms
+Security for SaaS vs license-based eCommerce platforms

 - Extra sensitive information concerning the buyers or your business remains fully protected on licensed-based platforms.
 Here, the enterprises have complete control and can implement several security measures to prevent any security threat.
 Also, the licensed-based eCommerce store is on-premise, so staying compliant with the company and government policies isn’t cumbersome at all.